rootwork/rootwork.org/hugo/content/blog/2010-12-09/index.md

 slug: 'facebook-removes-default-landing-tab-new-nonprofit-pages' # Recommended length is 3 to 5 words.
 aliases:
   - /p/101209

+# For the post as it appears in lists.
+summary: >
-description: "Now all visitors to a nonprofit's Facebook Page will be directed to the Wall.
-What's more, with tabs being de-emphasized by their move to smaller links under your profile, it's less obvious how new visitors can find out more about your organization." # For SEO and social media snippets.
+  Now all visitors to a nonprofit's Facebook Page will be directed to the Wall.
+  What's more, with tabs being de-emphasized by their move to smaller links under your profile, it's less obvious how new visitors can find out more about your organization.

+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
-summary: "Now all visitors to a nonprofit's Facebook Page will be directed to the Wall.
-What's more, with tabs being de-emphasized by their move to smaller links under your profile, it's less obvious how new visitors can find out more about your organization." # For the post in lists.
+  All visitors to a nonprofit's Facebook Page will be directed to the Wall.
+With tabs being de-emphasized, it's less obvious how new visitors can find out more about your organization.

 draft: false # Change to 'false' to publish this post.
 featured: false